How To Find Out If A Number Is Prime

 A significant optimization of trial division involves only checking divisors up to the square root of n.
 If n has a divisor greater than its square root, it must also have a divisor smaller than its square root.
 This is because if n = a × b and a > √n, then b must be < √n to satisfy the equation.

-For instance, to check if 101 is prime, you only need to test divisors up to √101, which is approximately 10.05.
+Take this: to check if 101 is prime, you only need to test divisors up to √101, which is approximately 10.Because of that, 05.
 So, you would test 2, 3, 5, and 7.
-Since none of these divide 101 evenly, 101 is prime.
+That's why since none of these divide 101 evenly, 101 is prime.
 This optimization greatly reduces the number of divisions required, making the process more efficient.

 Sieve of Eratosthenes